unlight/asmt-javascript-questions/README.md

 - What was the most interesting crossbrowser issue you came across?
 How did you fix it?
 - What techniques you can use to avoid callback hell?
 - Please talk about DOM event handling (capturing/bubbling).
-- Please explane the event bubbling process in JS.
+- Please explain the event bubbling process in JS.
 - What is the difference between preventDefault and stopPropagation event methods?
 - What were your pitfalls for delivering project audit while you were contributing to the FED CC
 - Browser caching possibilities?